Public Safety Facilities

-Seminole State's Center for Public Safety is a new, 59,000-square-foot facility housing the Criminal Justice, Fire Science and Emergency Medical Services programs under one roof on the Sanford/Lake Mary Campus.
+Seminole State's Center for Public Safety is a 59,000-square-foot facility housing the Criminal Justice, Fire Science and Emergency Medical Services programs under one roof on the Sanford/Lake Mary Campus.
 The Center opened in Fall 2009.

 The Center includes smart classrooms and state-of-the-art simulation labs, and will allow Seminole State to expand its public service programs.
 To create the $17.6 million Center, two existing buildings (I and K) were completely renovated, and a new administrative wing was added to connect them.
-Click here to view a slide show of the new building.

 - Law enforcement: The Center features a defensive tactics room and a lab for crime scene preparation.
 During inclement weather, Criminal Justice Institute students can drive a cruiser into the lab to simulate traffic and felony stops.
 Students also train at Seminole State's firing range and quarter-mile driving track at Seminole State's Geneva Center.